eric-d-knowles/vscode-greene/doc.md

     The Jupyter server acts as a bridge between VS Code and the remote Python kernel running inside the Singularity container.

+7. **Get Port Number and URL from Jupyter Server Output**

-    One part the output is crucial.
+    One part the output of the Jupyter server command is crucial.
 It will look something like this:

     ```
     To access the server, open this file in a browser: